kylln20/WRO_FE_2023-24/README.md

 In our testing, very rarely our car would get stuck on the wall and not be able to move.
 Although this happens such a small percentage of the time, having a method to counteract this would be good to have.

-One method we considered was to compare the changes in the camera images.
-We decided against its implementation due to the rarity of stalling and our time constraints.
+One method we considered to check for when we were stuck was comparing the camera image changes and seeing if they were similar.
+We decided against its implementation due to the rarity of becoming stuck and our time constraints.

 This could be implemented with two methods: